-CCTO's Egypt arm, National River Ports Manthe purpose of conducting environmental impact agement Company (NRPMC) provides the full scope of logistics activities specialized in providing stevedoring services for dry bulk in Alexandria and Adabeya Ports in Egypt.
-CCTO holds contracts with a number of Egyptian institutions EnviGlobe, an environmental consultant, with porting the equivalent of 20-40 truckloads.
+CCTO's Egypt arm, National River Ports Man- the purpose of conducting environmental impact agement Company (NRPMC) provides the full scope of logistics activities specialized in providing stevedoring services for dry bulk in Alexandria and Adabeya Ports in Egypt.
+CCTO holds contracts with a number of Egyptian institutions operating in the field of environmental preser- goods in South Sudan.
+With the largest fleet of vation such as the Institute of Environmental fuel efficient and environmentally friendly river Research and Studies at Cairo University and barges, Nile Barges reduces emissions by trans-EnviGlobe, an environmental consultant, with porting the equivalent of 20-40 truckloads.